AlejandroC92/AzureFunctionWithDocker/README.md

 <img src="https://www.docker.com/sites/default/files/vertical.png" alt="docker" width="180"/>

 Docker is one implementation of a Container, the way VMWare is one implementation of Virtual Machines.

+In words of Docker Inc.
+> A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings

 With Docker we can have all we need to run our application.